 There was just one problem, though.
 One tiny little hitch.
 Hardly worth the bother, really.
 See here, Ray Anthony Steele, you aren’t a U.S. citizen.

 Excuse me?
 I’ve paid taxes my entire working life, starting at age sixteen.
-I’ve never failed to file, I’ve never failed to pay.
-I even paid twice some years.
+I’ve never failed to file, and I’ve never failed to pay.
+I even paid taxes twice in some years.
 Every time that the IRS audited me I wrote them another check, and they audited me every year that I was a card-carrying member of the Libertarian Party.
 I’ve paid my dues for 30 years.
 I think I’m a member of this club, this club called the United States, and I would be seen that way by the government except for one tiny little problem.

 When getting a Social Security card, make sure that you bring with you all the documentation required to prove US citizenship; do not, under any circumstances, allow the person handling your application to harbor any illusions that you are not 100% a US citizen or allow them to submit the application without insuring that the box “US citizen” is checked.
 This is of paramount importance.

 I was born overseas to parents who were in the military, stationed overseas.
 The hospital on the base where my parents were stationed didn’t have the ability to handle a premature birth, and I was early according to the doctor’s charts.
 So my mom went to where the premature birth care was, a hospital off-base that wasn’t considered part of US territory.
 All US military bases are considered part of the United States, just as all embassies are considered part of the country they represent.
 I wasn’t born on the base, I was born in England, at the hospital my mom had been sent to by the military doctors.
 As a consequence of this little snafu, I have dual citizenship.
 I’m a limey (it explains my love of a cuppa) as well as a US citizen.
 I have one of those birth certificates that makes conservatives sleep poorly at night knowing I live next to them.